Pratiksha605/monoZDocs/docs/monoZLink/apirefrence/getRawData.md

 <div className="row">
     <div className="col col--7">
         <p className="Get-link"><span className="get">POST</span> <em>https://link.monoz.io/api/v1/{Org-Id}/RawData</em></p>
-        <p style={{ textAlign: 'justify' }}>This API is available only for users with the database feature.
-When database is enabled, monoZ:Link store incoming raw data from the device in a NoSQL database which can be retrieved using the GET RAW Data API.
-Users must ensure that the data is retrieved using start and end timestamp and it is important to call this API in a way to avoid getting the same data packets repeatedly.
-We recommend usage of this API once in 4hours upto once per day depending on the incoming data frequency.
-Note that monoZ:Link stores the data in a NoSQL database, hence standard RDBMS query techniques might not apply.</p>
+        <p style={{ textAlign: 'justify' }}>This API is available only for users with the database feature enabled.
+It allows retrieval of raw device data stored by monoZ:Link NoSQL database for 1 to 3 days, based on the selected plan.
+Data is be fetched using start and end timestamp.
+We recommend using this API once every 4 hours to once per day, depending on incoming data frequency.</p>

         ##### Args
         <div className="card">